dekuNukem/duckyPad-Pro/README.md

 	* No sketchy drivers or apps
 	* No recompiling

-While QMK/VIA are great for regular keyboards, they are rather limited at input automations.
+While QMK/VIA are great for regular keyboards, they are limited at input automations.

 duckyScript is a no-brainer for **power users** with more demanding scripting needs.